 It should be noted that Medicare Advantage plans function as either HMO or PPO plans, thus limiting the range of network coverage.
 Whereas Traditional Medicare can cover you if you go to any doctor that accepts Medicare.
 The decision to enroll in a Medicare Advantage plan is dependent on the types of plans offered and what coverage you specifically need.

 If the move to a different Medicare Advantage policy make sense for you, this current Open Enrollment Period can be the optimal time to make changes.
 If one is already enrolled in a Medicare Advantage plan, changes in coverage may also be made during this Open Enrollment period.
 Below is a convenient infographic to help understand how the process of changing coverage works:

 Information about finding Medicare Advantage plans can be found here.

-Under a Medigap policy, an individual would be paying a higher premium, but in doing so, can offset the out-of-pockets cost and copays that is normally experienced with Traditional Medicare.
+Under a Medigap policy, an individual would be paying a higher premium, but in doing so, can offset the out-of-pocket costs and copays that are normally experienced with Traditional Medicare.
 Medigap policies typically have little to no out-of-pocket costs.
 In addition, Medigap policies are not constrained by a network, unlike a Medicare Advantage policy.
 Medigap’s coverage works in the same manner as Traditional Medicare in that if a doctor accepts Medicare, you will be covered.